Board funding for property projects

 You need consent to use board funding for property projects

-You must have our written consent before you:
+You must have our written consent before you buy, lease or licence land.

 You must meet all the following 4 criteria before we will give you consent to buy land, build on the school site, or bring a board-purchased building (that is fit for educational purpose) onto the school site.